sarahtsoh/WooliesXChallenge/README.md

 Unit testing:
 1.I have used variety of framework to do unit testing 2.Generally Unit testing is done in NUnit framework, but need to used Moq to mock httpclient and ILogger<> to unit test ApiResourceService
-3.Add integration testing by using Xunit, to create fakeWebhost to test wooliesController
+3.Add integration testing by using Xunit, to create fakeWebhost and injected with ApiResource to test wooliesController URL

 The service is deployed to Azure webapp https://woolieschallenge20210523164712.azurewebsites.net/index.html   -- for swagger